 Cong misleading people, CAA has no provision to take away citizenship: Shah

 The Union minister said the CAA would provide citizenship to the minorities who faced religious persecution in Pakistan, Bangladesh and Afghanistan.
-Pakistan failed to implement the Nehru-Liaquat pact to protect religious and other rights of the minorities, Shah said, adding that it prompted the Narendra Modi-led BJP government to table the legislation in Parliament.
+Pakistan failed to implement the Nehru-Liaquat pact to protect religious and other rights of the minorities, Shah said, adding that it prompted the Narendra Modi-led BJP government to table the bill in Parliament which has now become a law.

+The Union minister said the thinking of the world towards India had changed after the country carried out surgical strikes in Pakistan to end terrorism.
+After the US and Israel, India had been added to the list of the countries that take action against infiltrators by entering the foreign soil, he added.

+"Earlier, it was a challenge to hoist the National Flag in Kashmir but now after the abrogation of Article 370, the fluttering of the Tricolour in the Valley is giving a message to the world," he said.
+Claiming that the Narendra Modi-led NDA government at the Centre was working to end corruption, he said no opposition party could accuse the Union government of corruption in its six-year tenure.

+The victory of BJP on all four seats in the Lok Sabha elections by a record margin and thereafter in the two assembly bypolls vindicated the faith of people in policies and programmes of the state government, he added.
+Union Minister of State for Finance and Corporate Affairs Anurag Thakur equated Shah with the first home minister of India, Vallabhbahi Patel.

+"First home minister Vallabhbhai Patel's image is reflected in present home minister as the nation has done away with Articles 370 and 35-A with Prime Minister Narendra Modi and Shah's active efforts," he said.
+Former CM P K Dhumal, state BJP president Satpal Satti and Education Minister Suresh Bhardwaj also spoke on the occasion.

-Amit Shah also attended the ground-breaking ceremony of projects worth over Rs 13,500 crores in Shimla.
-The HP government had signed MoUs worth over Rs 93,000 crore during the two-day Himachal Rising Global Investors' Meet at Dharamshala in November.
+Later, Amit Shah attended the ground-breaking ceremony of projects worth over Rs 13,500 crores in Shimla.
+The HP government had signed MoUs worth over Rs 93,000 crore during the two-day Himachal Rising Global Investors'' Meet at Dharamshala in November.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)